 What we achieved?

 Working with different departments towards the same goal describes almost every day in the life of a creative head.
-These working days are used to achieve a fully functional product that delights the eye and provides an — out of this world (ideally) — experience.
+Using these working days to achieve a fully functional product that delights the eye and provides an — out of this world (ideally) — experience.
 The key is following a design language.

 When you come across a “design language system”, you might shake it off as something only the design team should care about, but that’s not the case and I’ll tell you why.
 First, let’s try and define it.